Pu Luong – A Trip To Remember4 mins read

-I was lucky enough to travel to Pu Luong - one of under-the-radar destinations in Northern Vietnam.
-Isolate in rough off-road areas, Pu Luong has been overshadowed by more popular nearly destination – Mai Chau.
-This time I ventured a bit further to explore more hidden parts and authenticity.
+I was lucky enough to travel to Pu Luong one of the under-the-radar destinations in Northern Vietnam.
+Isolate in rough off-road areas, Pu Luong has been overshadowed by a more popular destination Mai Chau.
+This time I ventured a bit further to explore more hidden parts and the authenticity.

-A 4 hour drive took me to Mai Chau.
+A 4-hour drive took me to Mai Chau.
 I guess that the scenery is the first reason visitors flood to Mai Chau.
-Just imagine the beautiful scenery outside of the window as you drive along the windy cliff side road and the picturesque villages, surrounded by green rice fields gradually appear.
-I wish I can spend more time here to watch the colour transition of the rice fields and see the grateful eyes of every farmer for a pumper crop.
+Just imagine beautiful scenery outside of the window as you drive along the windy cliff-side road and picturesque villages, surrounded by green rice fields which gradually appear.
+I wish I could have spent more time here to watch the colour transition of the rice fields and see the grateful eyes each farmer for a pumper crop.

-I took a short walk to visit the Thai here to learn about their lives and to see how tourism has transformed their lives.
+I took a short walk to visit the Thai minorities to learn about their lives and to see how tourism has transformed their community.
 These people relied on agriculture in the past.
-But now there are many accommodation and services which are run by ethnic minority families.
-Many homestay are well equipped to ensure that the travelers’ stay is comfortable.
+But now there are many accommodation and services run by ethnic minority families.
+Many homestays are well equipped to ensure that a travellers’ stay is comfortable.
 Then lunch is served with such an amazing view.

-In the evening, I set off for a trek to Pu Luong.
-I have fallen in love with the terraced rice fields in Sapa, however, Pu Luong was not disappoint me.
-Step after step and Pu Luong kept surprising me with its stunningly picturesque sceneries.
+In the evening, I set off on a trek to Pu Luong.
+Even though I had fallen in love with the terraced rice fields of Sapa, Pu Luong did not disappoint.
+Step after step Pu Luong kept surprising me with its stunningly picturesque scenery.
 In the late afternoon, I arrived at a Thai Stilt homestay in Don village.
-Making up the significant parts of Pu Luong are Thai and Muong people.
+Making up the significant parts of Pu Luong are Thai and Muong, people.
 The cultural diversity is not so much a highlight as Sapa.
-There are no uproarious markets and colorful traditional handicraft. but people here have wined my heart with pure tranquility and unspoilt local cultures.
+There are no uproarious markets and colourful traditional handicraft.
+Yet people here have wined my heart with pure tranquillity and unspoilt local cultures.

-We patiently waited for the wife to prepare meal for us, even though I was quite hungry after the trek.
-While his wife was in the kitchen at one end of the room, Mr. Bong shared with us the importance of the kitchen in their tradition.
-The cozy atmosphere in the homestay made me feel like home.
-Foods, cooked in traditional Thai Style, were very simple but organic with the garden produced ingredients such as piper lolot, bamboo shoot and bamboo ricein traditional Thai Style, were very simple but organic with the garden-produced ingredients such as piper lolot, bamboo shoot and bamboo rice.
+We patiently waited for Mr Bong’s wife to prepare the meal for us, even though I was quite hungry after the trek.
+While his wife was in the kitchen, Mr. Bong shared with us the importance of the kitchen in their tradition.
+The cosy atmosphere in the homestay made me feel like home.
+Foods were cooked in the traditional Thai Style.
+They were very simple but organic with the garden-produced ingredients such as piper lolot, bamboo shoot and bamboo rice.

-He shared with me that, due to the tough geographical condition, there aren’t much choices for foods here and he was truly sorry for the simple meal.
-At night we had a great time listening to music instrument performance and dancing with the local people.
+He shared with me that, due to the tough geographical condition, there aren’t many choices for food and he was truly sorry for the simple meal.
+At night we had a great time listening to a musical instrument performance and dancing with the locals.
 It was one experience I had been looking forward to for a long time.

-We spent the next day to trek further and explore the hidden parts of Pu Luong.
-The trek gave me a feast for my eyes with its diverse scenery from pristine forests to the farmlands, from limestone to valley, dotted with the settlements of ethnic minority villages and traditional water mills of Thai people.
-Having a fair share of tourists, we only met a couple of tourists along our trek.
+We spent the next day trekking further and exploring the hidden parts of Pu Luong.
+The trek was a feast for my eyes with its diverse scenery from pristine forests to the farmlands, from limestone to the valley, dotted with the settlements of ethnic minority villages and traditional water mills of the Thai people.
+Having a fair share of tourists, we only met a couple on our trek.